 Foreign attestation procedure for DSC:

-Step 3: Documents Validation
+Step 3: Fee payment

-Once the payment is made and the information is verified against the PAN card as in the Income Tax portal, we will validate your documents in two ways:
+Once the payment is made and the information is verified against the PAN card as in the income tax portal, we will validate your documents in two ways: